Are you cleaning your coffee makers? Things run much smoothly if you take the time to do this.

 I then filled the Cuisinart carafe with just water and brewed a full carafe.

-While you're at it, sponge down (or whatever you use to clean with) the actual coffee makers on the outside and around the edges to give it a good cleaning and clear water build up.
+While you’re at it, clean the actual coffee makers on the outside and around the edges to give it a good cleaning and clear water build up.

 This will keep your coffee tasting flavorful.

 The jar above is what I put my coffee in for the Cuisinart.
 I brought it with me from Texas, as I did the Cuisinart.
 I happen to like Folgers.
 I mix plain Folgers with French Vanilla Folgers.

 I have one cup of coffee each morning, so this lasts me quite awhile.

 Occasionally I have a cup of coffee from the Keurig, but since the k-cups aren’t all that cheap, I don’t use it as much as the Cuisinart.

 While other coffee makers have bit the dust, this Cuisinart has been around for about 10 years.